JochemvanderSpek/Canvas3D/README.md

 // [ { 'x':x1, 'y':y1, 'z':z1 }, { 'x':x2, 'y':y2, 'z':z2 }, ... ]
 tube( path, segments, radius, radiusSegments, closed );

-In order to load external objects, use the .obj format, used for instance by MAYA and most other 3D software.
-It's actually quite a simple text-based format, so you *could* generate a new model from a script by outputting just a plain-text obj file if you are so inclined ;) see http://en.wikipedia.org/wiki/Wavefront_.obj_file for details. you can save .obj files using th saveOBJ() command after you've created the geometry.
-The file will be downloaded by the browser into your default download folder.
-Open the .obj file in Meshlab (sometimes this doesnt work, in that case you have to load it in cinema4D, export it, and then load it into meshlab).

-In Chrome on Mac, you can load files directly from the harddisk by starting a webserver in your working directory.
-Open a terminal (Applications/utilities/terminal) and type:

-cd /path/to/3DCourse/folder/
-python -m SimpleHTTPServer

-and you will see:

-Serving HTTP on 0.0.0.0 port 8000 ...

-this means that a webserver is running now from your directory, allowing you to direct your browser to http://localhost:8000/example_loading_objects.htm This is actually very useful in website development, as you can run everything locally this way.
-I believe safari loads the page directly, but also firefox needs a local webbrowser.
-For Windows, you have to download python first, from https://www.python.org/downloads/.

-you need this for the example_heightField_from_image.htm example and the example_loading_objects.htm.

-best of luck !

-J